Data Types & File Formats

 Data can mean many different things, and there are many ways to classify it.
 Two of the more common are:

 - Primary and Secondary: Primary data is data that you collect or generate.
 Secondary data is created by other researchers, and could be their primary data, or the data resulting from their research.

 - Qualitative and Quantitative: Qualitative refers to text, images, video, sound recordings, observations, etc. Quantitative refers to numerical data.

-There are typically five main categories that it can be sorted into for management purposes.
+There are typically five main categories that it can be sorted into for data management purposes.
 The category that you choose will then have an effect upon the choices that you make throughout the rest of your data management plan.

-- Captured in real-time
+- Captured in situ (real-time)

 - Examples include sensor readings, telemetry, survey results, images, and human observation.

 - Data from lab equipment and under controlled conditions